 Environmental toxicologists should have excellent job prospects over the coming years.
-BLS predicts that employment of biochemists will grow 15-21%, adding 13,700 jobs by 2022.
-This rate is faster than the average projected for all occupations.
-Specialists in environmental toxicology will have advantages over biologists and other scientists without specialized training in toxicology.
+BLS predicts the job demand for environmental scientists and specialists to increase by 8 percent between 2020 and 2030.* Specialists in environmental toxicology will have advantages over biologists and other scientists without specialized training in toxicology.

 What Are Environmental Toxicologist Education Requirements?

 Most environmental toxicologists have advanced degrees in this specialization.
 Most professionals enter graduate school with bachelor's degrees in biology, chemistry, environmental chemistry, or ecology.
 Graduate programs build on those basics, providing additional education in molecular and developmental biology, neuroscience and risk assessment.
 They also teach students how environmental contaminants relate to other life and earth sciences such as microbiology, botany, entomology, soil science, hydrology, and atmospheric science.